jerkar/springboot-plugin/README.md

 The `eclipse#` parameter tells Jerkar to activate Eclipse plugin.
 The Eclipse plugin alters the `scaffold` method in order to add .classpath and .project file creation to the scaffolded project.

+### Using Eclipse plugin for Jerkar

+The plugin https://github.com/jerkar/eclipsePlugin4Jerkar make it very easy.

+* Create an empty Java project in Eclipse (File -> New -> Java Project)
+* Right click on it and select Jerkar -> Scafffold -> Spring Boot Project

+That's it, you are ready to code/build/launch your project.

 # Todo

-The plugin is now workable.
+The addin is now workable.
 Some additional feature will be added in next releases :

 * Support for war files.